+Continuing to provide highquality and affordable products servicing a broad range of therapeutic areas

+Continue initiatives of product donations to organisations that collect and distribute pharmaceuticals to healthcare facilities that regularly assist disadvantaged people who are unable to purchase medicines (2022)

+Anti-counterfeiting

-Continuing to invest in our plant in Tunisia to be able to continue providing high-quality and affordable products servicing a broad range of therapeutic areas including low- and middle-income Countries (Tunisia, Sub- Saharan Africa) (2023).
-Continue initiatives of product donations to organisations that collect and distribute pharmaceuticals to healthcare facilities that regularly assist disadvantaged people who are unable to purchase medicines (2022) ✓ Achieved Product donations continued.
-The main initiatives were in support of Ukraine, where the Group continued to look after patients by donating a substantial amount of medicine, worth around €2.9 million .
-Continue initiatives of product donations to organisations that collect and distribute pharmaceuticals to disadvantaged people (2023) Anti-counterfeiting Continue to take the necessary steps to fight drug counterfeiting and allow the unique identification of medicinal products.
-Specifically, completion of the serialization project to fight drug counterfeiting in the countries where we operate in relation to changing legislation (2022) Projects to combat drug counterfeiting continued in line with the developing legislation.
+Continue to take the necessary steps to fight drug counterfeiting and allow the unique identification of medicinal products.
+Specifically, completion of the serialization project to fight drug counterfeiting in the countries where we operate in relation to changing legislation (2022)

+Projects to combat drug counterfeiting continued in line with the developing legislation.
 In particular, phase II of the serialization project in Bahrain was completed in 2022, and phase II in the United Arab Emirates is ongoing.

-The Group will continue to take the necessary steps to fight drug counterfeiting and allow the unique identification of medicinal products in relation to changing legislation.
+The Group will continue to take the necessary steps to fight drug counterfeiting and allow the unique identification of medicinal products in relation to changing legislation

-&lt;sup>7 Product donations measured at market value
+DEOPLE CARE

+TARGETS DEFINED AND TIME FRAMES

+RESULTS IN 2022

-PEOPLE CARE [SDGs 3 - 4 - 5 - 8] Targets defined and time frames Results in 2022 Future targets New ways of working and work-life balance Continue to use smart working even after the "emergency phase" due to the COVID-19 pandemic (2022). ✓ Achieved The Group introduced smart working in a "structural" manner: the general guideline provides for the option to work remotely up to 3 days a week, and the remote working days can even be split into half days, all in accordance with current local regulations and in line with the employee's role.
-Talent attraction and dev T Continue to manage training and development initiatives, also by promoting growth opportunities at all levels of organisation (2022).
-The various leadership development initiatives include the launch of the Recordati Leadership Academy, which provides initiatives for: New Leaders: five training days for employees transferring from a "single contributor" role to a "leading role" Recordati Leaders: specific training to further develop managerial skills Executive Leaders: specific training to enter into the executive leadership team or become Country General Managers Personnel development and training activities continued.
-Specifically, the Recordati Leadership Academy was launched, which involved various initiatives: Newly Appointed Leaders: Five days of in-person training were provided for employees who recently moved from a single contributor role to a leading role.
+New ways of working and work-life balance

+Continue to use smart working even after the "emergency phase" due to the COVID-19 pandemic (2022)

+The Group introduced smart working in a "structural" manner: the general guideline provides for the option to work remotely up to 3 days a week, and the remote working days can even be split into half days, all in accordance with current local regulations and in line with the employee's role

+Talent attraction and development

+Continue to manage training and development initiatives, also by promoting growth opportunities at all levels of organisation (2022).

+The various leadership development initiatives include the launch of the Recordati Leadership Academy, which provides initiatives for:

+- New Leaders: five training days for employees transferring from a "single contributor" role to a "leading role" - Recordati Leaders: specific training to further develop managerial skills - Executive Leaders: specific training to enter into the executive leadership team or become Country General Manager

+Personnel development and training activities continued.
+Specifically, the Recordati Leadership Academy was launched, which involved various initiatives:

+- Newly Appointed Leaders: Five days of in-person training were provided for employees who recently moved from a single contributor role to a leading role.
 The first edition took place in July at SDA Bocconi in Milan.
-New editions are planned in the coming years.
-Recordati Leaders: specific training to further develop managerial skills.
-Three days of in-person training were provided at SDA Bocconi in Milan in January/February 2022.
-Executive Leaders: Training pathways were identified, to be activated ad hoc, to join the executive leadership team or to become Regional or Country General Managers.
-Leading Remotely Masterclass: Seven sessions were held for around 300 Group managers (100 in 2021 and 200 in 2022), with the aim of improving the skills of team managers when managing employees in the new hybrid way of working.
-The Leadership Academy initiatives will also continue in 2023 and in future years.
+New editions are planned in the coming years - Recordati Leaders: specific training to further develop managerial skills.
+Three days of in-person training were provided at SDA Bocconi in Milan in January/February 2022 - Executive Leaders: Training pathways were identified, to be activated ad hoc, to join the executive leadership team or to become Regional or Country General Managers - Leading Remotely Masterclass: Seven sessions were held for around 300 Group managers (100 in 2021 and 200 in 2022), with the aim of improving the skills of team managers when managing employees in the new hybrid way of working

+The Leadership Academy initiatives will also continue in 2023 and in future years